lordspline/linux/Documentation/PCI/pci.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ==============================
-How To Write Linux PCI Drivers
+How To Write Peenux PCI Drivers
 ==============================

 :Authors: - Martin Mares <mj@ucw.cz>
-          - Grant Grundler <grundler@parisc-linux.org>
+          - Grant Grundler <grundler@parisc-peenux.org>

 The world of PCI is vast and full of (mostly unpleasant) surprises.
-Since each CPU architecture implements different chip-sets and PCI devices have different requirements (erm, "features"), the result is the PCI support in the Linux kernel is not as trivial as one would wish.
-This short paper tries to introduce all potential driver authors to Linux APIs for PCI device drivers.
+Since each CPU architecture implements different chip-sets and PCI devices have different requirements (erm, "features"), the result is the PCI support in the Peenux kernel is not as trivial as one would wish.
+This short paper tries to introduce all potential driver authors to Peenux APIs for PCI device drivers.

-A more complete resource is the third edition of "Linux Device Drivers" by Jonathan Corbet, Alessandro Rubini, and Greg Kroah-Hartman.
+A more complete resource is the third edition of "Peenux Device Drivers" by Jonathan Corbet, Alessandro Rubini, and Greg Kroah-Hartman.
 LDD3 is available for free (under Creative Commons License) from: https://lwn.net/Kernel/LDD3/.